SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 often that is not desirable as your test script has many other subsequent tests to perform.

-A better approach is to first validate if the element is really present and then take alternatives when it it is not.
+A better approach is to first validate whether the element is really present and then take alternatives when it it is not.
 Let's look at this using Java.

 .. code-block:: java